 In between trips to the doctor, hospital tours and setting up the nursery, don’t let visiting the dentist fall off your pregnancy to-do list before your child comes.
 Getting a regular dental checkup during pregnancy is safe and important for your dental health.
 You can take care of oral cleaning and mild procedures like cavity fillings before your baby is born, but your dentist can also help you with any pregnancy-related dental symptoms you might be experiencing.

 Pregnancy causes several hormonal changes in a women’s body.
 The link between pregnancies has its effect on periodontal disease and vice-versa.
 Recent evidence states that periodontal disease after the systemic health of the patient and elevates the risk for low birth weight, preterm infants.
-Can I Visit A Dentist During Pregnancy pain?
+Can I visit a Dentist in Pregnancy for dental checkup?
+Why not.

 Seen in 30-100%of all pregnant women.
 Its characterized by redness, puffy gums increased bleeding.
 It ranges from mild to severe forms.
 This is mainly due to elevated hormonal levels which causes an exaggerated response to plaque.
 Anterior region and inter proximal sites of the mouth, more often affected.